Leslie Jones (comedian): Early life

 Jones was born on September 7, 1967, in Memphis, Tennessee.
 She had a younger brother, Rodney Keith Jones (1971–2009).
-Her father, Willie Jones, was in the United States Army, and her family relocated frequently.
+Her father, Willie Jones Jr., was in the United States Army, and her family relocated frequently.
 Her family moved to Los Angeles, when her father took a job at Stevie Wonder's radio station, KJLH, as an electronics engineer.
 Jones attended high school in Lynwood, California, where she also played basketball; her father suggested that she play the sport because of her height.

 Jones attended Chapman University on a basketball scholarship.
 Initially unsure of what she wanted to study, Jones worked as a disc jockey at the student radio station, KNAB, and contemplated playing professional basketball overseas.
 When her coach, Brian Berger, left Chapman in 1986 for the head-coaching job at Colorado State University, Jones followed.
 Once at Colorado State, Jones contemplated pursuing a pre-law degree, but changed her major several times, including to accounting and computer science, before settling on communications.
+She left Colorado without a degree.